rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Centre for Policy Research, the Direct Benefit Transfer Mission, and Swaniti Initiative.
-He has also worked as a research volunteer in rural Jharkhand on a field survey that assessed the efficacy of public service delivery by Common Service Centres. \n\nThe impact-oriented nature of Samagra’s work, which both designs and implements governance reforms, brought him here.
+He has also worked as a research volunteer in rural Jharkhand on a field survey that assessed the efficacy of public service delivery by Common Service Centres.
+The impact-oriented nature of Samagra’s work, which both designs and implements governance reforms, brought him here.
 Currently he is part of the Saksham Haryana-Education team.